nix-community/nixos-anywhere/docs/howtos.md

 [NixOS images repository](https://github.com/nix-community/nixos-images#kexec-tarballs).

 However, you can provide your own `kexec` image file if you need to use a different one.
-This is particularly useful for architectures other than `x86_64`, since they don't have a pre-build image.
+This is particularly useful for architectures other than `x86_64` and `aarch64`, since they don't have a pre-build image.

 To do this, use the `--kexec` command line switch followed by the path to your image file.
 The image will be uploaded prior to execution.

-Here's an example command that demonstrates how to use a custom kexec image with `nixos-anywhere` for aarch64 instead of the default `x86_64` architecture:
+Here's an example command that demonstrates how to use a custom kexec image with `nixos-anywhere`:

 ```
 nix run github:numtide/nixos-anywhere -- \